Baseflow/full-stack-on-rust/06-open-api-spec/README.md

 }
 ```

-## Including information about our endpoints.
+## Including information about our endpoints
 We should also add information regarding our endpoints to the Open API spec.
 Utoipa provides us the the macro's to do so.
 We should also add nice documentation to our controllers, which

 #### **`todo_api/src/api/todo_controller.rs`**